GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 ---

 ## 🧪 LAB 4: Support Multiple File Uploads
+> [!NOTE]
-The current process supports only a single uploaded file.
+> **Lab Objective:** The current process supports only a single uploaded file.
 You will modify the process so that users can attach multiple files to a claim and the process can handle each uploaded file individually.

 ---